 Kids at this age (7 – 11) are known to abuse their bikes a bit more, so it’s important for the bike to be easy to maintain. woom 5 has quick-release clamps on the wheels, so it’s super-easy to take them off to replace a flat tire or something like that.

-The seat post has a quick release too, so you can easily adjust the height of the saddle as your kid grows (which happens fast at this age).
+Bike seats have a quick release too, so you can easily adjust the height of the saddle as your kid grows (which happens fast at this age).

 Personally, I love the grip shift gearing on woom 5.
 I am not a fan of grip shift on adult bikes, but it’s great on kids’ bikes because of its simplicity.